 There’s little if anything to dislike about the Adidas Adipower weightlifting shoes.
 Adipower helps Adidas stay firmly atop the shoes for the weightlifting pyramid by being a marked upgrade from its predecessor - the already excellent Adistar.
 These powerlifting shoes are made out of leather, giving them supreme durability and flexibility, once you break them down.Read more

 The upper on these shoes for weightlifting is coated in PU, giving it shine and resistance to all kinds of weather conditions.
 The TPU midsole is firm and strong, supporting you a lot.
 The adjustable hook-and-loop holds down your rear foot and creates an ideal fit.
 The heel overlays are lightweight yet give plenty of stability.
 The anti-slip rubber sole in these lifting shoes keeps you safe when you lift heavy weights, while the vent flow openings keep you cool and fresh.

 With the Romaleos 3 shoes for weightlifting, Nike states their intent to knock Adidas from the top of the ”best weightlifting shoes“ heap if not soon, then eventually.
 That ability to customize the color of the R2 makes it a prime example of how performance does not have to be sacrificed for the best powerlifting shoes to achieve great styling.Read more

 The Flywire technology gives integrity to the lifting shoes, making them stronger and less likely to fall apart.
 The forefoot is quite flexible, allowing your feet to move naturally within the shoes, not constricting your movement when you don't need them to.
-The TPU plate in these best shoes for weightlifting is honeycomb patterned for improved stability.
+The TPU plate in these best shoes for squats and weightlifting is honeycomb patterned for improved stability.
 The upper combines synthetic leather and mesh for a lighter feel and better durability.
 The offset has 20 mm for even more range of motion.

 6. Reebok CrossFit Lifter Plus 2.0